puresight/puresight.github.io/tech/agile.md

   width: 1000
   height: 1000
 todo:
-- Add talk about teams in SDT, responsive, agile
+- Add talk about mentoring and apprenticeship
-- Add talk about mentoring, apprenticeship, learning
+- Add talk about learning
 ---

 {{ page.description }}